nbondarczuk/debill/README.md

 It has a status like: Created, Active, Suspended, Deactivated.

+A label may be associated with a Subscription and it will be added to the invoice charge item.

 ### Subscription_History

 It stores the event timestamps for a Subscription state changes.